PrzemyslawSwiderski/sdk-import-plugin/README.md

 <!-- Plugin description -->

-## Description
+Plugin to add support for specifying global SDK definitions at the project level.

-Plugin to add support for the project level SDK definitions.
+It loads YML config file to define language SDK for the specific module or project.

 ### Configuration file